 Moreover, the actual product or service should meet the promise you have pledged above.
 Even your marketing and sales strategies must be coherent with the purpose.
 To excite the investors, you have to be consistent and clear in the value you propose.

-It may not look comfortable, but most of the businesses can find funding.
+It may not look comfortable, but most businesses can find funding.
 As an entrepreneur, you must have thick skin to face a series of rejections.
 But, there is light at the end of the tunnel for the ones who stay patient.
 You must choose the right kind of funding at the right time and be clear when articulating what business stands for.

 If you can follow the above-laid guidelines, you will find investment one day or the other.
 We, at Oak Business Consultant, are specialized in providing consultation on these matters.
 We have helped a number of companies in building a robust financial model and business plan along with Pitch Deck.
 Therefore, you can visit our website Oak Business Consultant to consult with us for free before reaching out to the investors.